jonataubert/RLOD_B2XR/Readme.md

 Note 1: I don't know if the method works if your cells way too unbalanced.
-Note 2: I will add a description of the pins to be probed soon :)
+Note 2: I will add a description of the pins to be probed :)

-## Add probes to your FT232H
+## Add test clips to your FT232H

 To be more effective in the process, I suggest you to equip the pins D0 to D3 and GND with this type of probe, it will allow to easily connect it to the flash memory (see next step).
 <img src="https://raw.githubusercontent.com/jonataubert/RLOD_B2XR/master/Pictures/FT232H_probes.jpg" width="30%">